Performance of FBK VUV-HD3 and HPK VUV4 SiPMs in the Light-only Liquid Xenon (LoLX) Detector: Light-only-Liquid Xenon 2 experiment

 This section presents measurements obtained during the LoLX 2 commissioning run conducted in August 2023.
 Data were collected over a 3-day period with the detector filled with liquid xenon.
-During this campaign we took background measurements, photosensor calibration measurements with an externally driven visible laser, and external gamma source runs for detector calibration and characterization.
-The SiPMs were operated collectively at overvoltages of \SI{3}{\volt}, \SI{4}{\volt}, and \SI{5}{\volt}, while the PMT was operated at a fixed gain with a \SI{750}{\volt} bias.
+During this campaign, background and photosensor calibration measurements were performed using an externally driven visible laser, together with external gamma-source runs for detector calibration and characterization.
+The SiPMs were operated at a nominal overvoltage of \(V_{\mathrm{OV}}=3~\mathrm{V}\) in this work.
+This operating point was chosen as a compromise between photon-detection performance and correlated avalanche noise.
+At lower overvoltage, the reduced gain and photon detection efficiency limit the detected scintillation signal, whereas operation at higher overvoltage increases correlated avalanches, which can degrade the energy resolution.
+An overvoltage near \(3~\mathrm{V}\) has been shown to provide suitable performance for the nEXO energy-resolution requirements \cite{nEXO:2022yey}.
+Due to high noise interference on a specific readout channel, a subset of channels was disabled for the data taking, leaving 34 FBK and 35 HPK devices fully operational (out of 40 installed per type).
+The PMT was operated at a fixed gain with a \SI{750}{\volt} bias.

 Each event is processed with a channel-wise pulse-finding algorithm that records every primary pulse and any resolved substructure.
 To compensate for minor temperature-driven gain drifts observed between runs, SPE laser calibrations are performed on a run-by-run basis.
 The resulting gains are used to set channel-specific analysis thresholds.